 5.8.2.1 Online filling lines is preferred option.
 Filler nozzles shall be of stainless steel material with poly liners or PVC to prevent chipping of bottles.
 Filler bungs above the nozzles shall be cleaned everyday and periodically replaced to prevent particulate matter settling into liquor.
 Filling of the product into bottles may be automatic/semi automatic fillers.
 Liquor falling on line due to breakage of bottles should be immediately cleaned and broken glass should be taken off to prevent contamination.

-5.8.2.2 Removal of residues should be done via cleaning-in-place (CIP) system.
+5.8.2.2 Removal of residues should be done through cleaning-in-place (CIP) system.
 Contamination sources such as inadequate pressure in fillers or faulty CIP system shall be checked to prevent remains of cleaning solution in pressure tank or ring bowl of filler.

 5.8.2.3 Proper emptying and extraneous entrapped material should be checked for prevention.